 Quantum EBikes: your new biking partner in Gatineau!

-In response to the ever-growing demand for e-bikes in Canada and Québec, Quantum eBikes is proud to announce the opening of its soon to be new store in Ottawa/Gatineau, on June 22.
+In response to the ever-growing demand for e-bikes in Canada and Québec, Quantum eBikes is proud to announce the opening our new store in Ottawa/Gatineau.

 Quantum eBikes will be serving bike enthusiasts in the Nation’s Capital with a large selection in electrically assisted bicycles – and related accessories to help you get the most out of new acquisition.

 Ideally located close to the World class Gatineau Park, this new store is situated right in the center of the most extensive cycle path infrastructures in the Outaouais.